Evelyn Gigantes: Ottawa Centre

-Gigantes returned to the legislature through a by-election win in Ottawa Centre on 13 December 1984, called after Cassidy resigned as MPP.
+Gigantes returned to the legislature through a by-election win in Ottawa Centre on December 13, 1984, called after former Ontario NDP leader Michael Cassidy resigned as MPP (Cassidy had won election to the House of Commons at Ottawa Centre with the Canadian NDP in the federal election).
 She defeated Progressive Conservative candidate Graham Bird by 1,878 votes.
-The Liberal candidate, radio call-in show host Lowell Green came in third.
+The Liberal candidate, radio call-in show host Lowell Green, came in third.
 Gigantes was re-elected over Bird by an increased margin in the 1985 provincial election.

 After the 1985 election, the Liberal Party under David Peterson was able to form a minority administration with support from the NDP (which did not join the Liberals in a formal coalition, but offered support on key legislative initiatives).
 Gigantes served as her party's critic for the Attorney General and for Women's Issues in this period.
 In November 1986, Gigantes proposed a gay rights amendment to a bill that sought to bring Ontario statutes into line with the new Canadian Charter of Rights and Freedoms.
 Her amendment proposed to protect gays from being discriminated against based on their sexual orientation.
 The bill, including her contentious amendment, was passed a month later by a vote of 64–45.
 At the same time during debate on another bill about pay equity, Gigantes was expelled from the legislature for calling Attorney General Ian Scott a liar.

 The Liberals won a majority government in the 1987 provincial election, and Gigantes lost her seat to Liberal Richard Patten by 1,087 votes.
-Between 1987 and 1990 she worked as a union representative for the National Union of Provincial Government Employees.
+Between 1987 and 1990, she worked as a union representative for the National Union of Provincial Government Employees.